Migrate databases by using the Azure SQL Migration extension for Azure Data Studio

 Monitor database migration progress in the Azure portal

-When you migrate databases by using the Azure SQL Migration extension for Azure Data Studio, the migrations are orchestrated by the Database Migration Service instance that you selected in the migration wizard.
+The Azure SQL Migration extension for Azure Data Studio orchestrates all migration tasks through the Database Migration Service selected in the migration wizard when migrating databases.

 To monitor database migrations in the Azure portal: